code-423n4/2022-10-traderjoe-findings/data/Mathieu-G.md

 # Tight Variable Packing
 The Tight Variable Packing pattern in Solidity allows the packing of storage variables where possible so that they are stored within the same 32 bytes slot.

-In the factory file `LBFactory.sol`, from line 32 to 39 : https://github.com/code-423n4/2022-10-traderjoe/blob/main/src/LBFactory.sol#L32:L39 we can see 4 storage variables which are not defined in an optimal order to benefits from this pattern: `LBPairImplementation` (address), `feeRecipient`(address), `flashLoanFee`(uint256), `creationUnlocked`(bool).
+In the factory file `LBFactory.sol`, from line 32 to 39 : https://github.com/code-423n4/2022-10-traderjoe/blob/main/src/LBFactory.sol#L32:L39 we can see 4 storage variables which are not optimally defined in order to benefits from this pattern: `LBPairImplementation` (address), `feeRecipient`(address), `flashLoanFee`(uint256), `creationUnlocked`(bool).

 As per Solidity, here are the following bytes used for the these types:
 - address: 20 bytes
 - uint256: 32 bytes
 - bool: 1 byte

-So, with this order of declaration, we are using 4 slots with each of these variables occupying a slot.
+So, with this `uint256` variable, we are using 4 slots with each of these variables occupying a slot.
 The goal here is to ideally pack these 4 variables into 2 slots so we can benefit of lower gas consumption.

 In order to achieve this, we would first change the type of the `flashLoanFee` to a `uint88` (11 bytes) because there is no need for this variable to be greater than `309,485,009,821,345,068,724,781,055` as it is expressed in basis point.
-Then, we just need to change the declaration's order into this:
+Then, we just need to apply the change:

     address public override LBPairImplementation;